 2. Circe

-Madeline Miller also wrote Circe, and this one focuses on Circe, who is essentially known as a witch.
+Madeline Miller also wrote Circe, which focuses on Circe, who is essentially known as a witch.
 She’s most famous for her role in Odysseus’s story.
-Odysseus washes up on her island after his years of travel, after the Trojan War, and they strike up a relationship there.
-So in most mythological tales, it’s known as a witch.
+Odysseus washes up on her island after his years of travel, after the Trojan War, and they establish a relationship there.
+So, in most mythological tales, it’s known as a witch.
 In general, as we love to do to females in mythological retellings and mythology, it isn’t a huge fan favorite.

-Circe’s evil, and she can change men into pigs.
-So it’s interesting to have a take on her story.
-I’m a huge fan of the feminist retellings or the female perspective retellings because much of Greek mythology covers male figures.
+Circe is evil, and she can change men into pigs.
+So, it’s interesting to have a take on her story.
+I’m a massive fan of the feminist retellings or the female perspective retellings because much of Greek mythology covers male figures.
 For example, Achilles, Paris, Hector, Prim, and Agamemnon are all from the male perspective.
 So it’s refreshing when you get to hear about the female perspective.

 Many of these books are a heavily female perspective and female-orientated because they are the stories you don’t often hear.
 Also, they’re not super prominent in The Odyssey or The Iliad.
-Circe is an important novel because it takes a minor God, a minor character in Greek mythology, which is exciting and deserves her own story.
-Madeline Miller takes that opportunity to do that, to tell her story so often in Greek myth.
+Circe is an essential novel because it takes a minor God, a minor character in Greek mythology, which is exciting and deserves her own story.
+Madeline Miller takes the opportunity to tell her story in Greek myth so often.

 Author: Madeline Miller